microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 [DialogSet](https://docs.microsoft.com/en-us/javascript/api/botbuilder-dialogs/dialogset) DialogSet is a container for multiple dialogs.
 Once added to a DialogSet, dialogs can be called and interlinked.

-[WaterfallDialog](https://docs.microsoft.com/en-us/javascript/api/botbuilder-dialogs/waterfalldialog) WaterfallDialogs execute a series of step functions in order, passing the resulting user input from each steo into the next step's function.
+[WaterfallDialog](https://docs.microsoft.com/en-us/javascript/api/botbuilder-dialogs/waterfalldialog) WaterfallDialogs execute a series of step functions in order, passing the resulting user input from each step into the next step's function.

 [Track Waterfall Dialogs with Application Insights](https://github.com/Microsoft/botbuilder-js/tree/main/libraries/botbuilder-applicationinsights#use-with-waterfall-dialogs).